fschrofner/android-scripts/enterprise-release-publisher/readme.md

 - `module`: Specifies the module built with Gradle.
 - `variant`: The variant that should be built.
 It's combined with the module from above to create the proper Gradle command, e.g. `:app:assembleDebug`.
 - `server`: The server (including protocol) to upload the files to.
+- `user`: The user (which will be passed to curl) to use for the server.
 - `path`: The path on the remote server where the files should be placed.
 - `fileName`: The name to be used for the apk & json files on the remote.
 - `gitTag`: Optional object specifying the format of git tags that should be created automatically.